Campaigns | Frequently Asked Questions

 If you want to measure how well a specific campaign is doing, learn how to analyze your campaign.

-What data is included in campaigns or campaign analytics?
+What data is included in campaign analytics?

-For example, if you associate a marketing asset to a campaign after it was released, the data prior to the association will not be present in the campaign's Overview report in the Performance tab, but may appear in the data for individual assets below.
+For example, if you associate a marketing asset to a campaign after it was released, the data prior to the association will not be present in the campaign's Overview report in the Performance tab, but will appear in the data for individual assets below.

 Why are tracking URL visits not appearing in campaigns or campaign analytics?

 A tracking URL will not appear in the campaign details page or campaign analytics unless it has at least one visit after the campaign was created.

 For example, if a tracking URL is visited on June 10, 2022, but the campaign was created on June 12, 2022, the tracking URL will not appear on the campaign details page or in campaign analytics.

 When analyzing your campaigns, you may come across a number of different contact-based metrics.
 Each metric is outlined below: